sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-10-23-ComputingTheULP.md

 0000000000010000000000000000000000000000000000000000000000000000
 ```

-Instead of starting with ```r=1.0``` we can start with any number we expect to be greater than $$ulp$$.
-Recommend to start with a number that is representable as double precision floating point as it becomes easy to see how the answer will be $$ulp$$.

 In the method, we have disabled the subnormal computation.
 This is to compute the ulp disregarding subnormal numbers.
 We can skip disabling it as well.